mcclellandj/fashion-image-classifier/README.md

 ### Results/findings

 - As expected each model build iteration improved on the previous in terms of accuracy performance
-- The optimal model exceeded the performance of the simple fully-connected baseline model by 12.5 percentage points
+- The optimal model performed the best, exceeding the performance of the simple fully-connected baseline model by 12.5 percentage points
 - However a model built with the pretrained Keras VGG16 model did perform as well which is mainly due to the poor quality images resulting from the required transformation required.
-While their edges wre retained, a lot of details within the images were removed so this model yielded worse performance than the optimal model
+While their edges were retained, details within the images were removed, and this model yielded a worse performance than that of the optimal model
 - A summary of results:
 <div style="position: absolute; left: 40px;">
   <table border="0">